DavidBalishyan/flip-a-coin/README.md

-# Flip a coin websiet using React-ts, vite, tailwindcss v4
+# Flip a coin website using React-ts, vite, tailwindcss v4